A Bookworm's Travel Guide to St. Augustine

 Check out these famous literary heritage sites and the well-known books connected with their writers.

-This area of Cross Creek is just 70 miles from St. Augustine, Florida, and takes about 1 hour 30 minutes to reach by car.
+This area of Cross Creek is just 70 miles from St. Augustine, and takes about 90 minutes to reach by car.
 The park is the home of Marjorie Kinnan Rawlings, a Pulitzer Prize-winning author who was known for classic works such as The Yearling and Cross Creek.
 She was married to a hotelier and spent a part of her life living at the hotel which currently houses the Ripley's Believe it or Not Museum.

 Her home at Cross Creek was gifted for preservation after her death in 1997.
 The integrity of the building is as it was when she owned it.
 You can see the front porch where she would sit and type some of her classic stories, and an exhibit case shows off her publications, including foreign translations.